History of debt relief: Early modern canon law

 The question of debt relief was particularly important in the writings of early modern canon lawyers and theologians, frequently members of the School of Salamanca, which were sensible to the needs of indigent debtors.
 If the real debt relief (called remissio debiti) remained rarely promoted due to the binding of the contractual engagement and was more considered as a gift of the creditor, the right to defer the payement (dilatio debiti) was thought as a temporary and more useful relief in case of extreme necessity or risks of important damages.

 Modern period

+After Shays's Rebellion, Massachusetts passed debt-relief legislation.

 In the modern period debt discharge typically occurs through the process of bankruptcy.
 One of the first countries to establish personal bankruptcy (rather than company bankruptcy) was the United Kingdom, where the Bankruptcy Act 1869 allowed all people to file for bankruptcy.
 Currently, the benchmark for personal bankruptcy legislation is the US personal bankruptcy legislation, passed in 1978.
 Most Western European countries followed suit in the 1980s and 1990s while in southern and eastern Europe personal bankruptcy legislation was passed in the 2000s and 2010s.